Traffix-C23-PC636/scripts/README.md

 # Machine Learning

+## Reproducibility

+1. Download COCO dataset
+2. preproceses using the respective script
+3. Model ready to be trained

 ## prep_dataset_1

 This script download COCO `train` and `val` data, and filter COCO classes dataset.

+## filter.py
+This script inteded to extract/filter any selected COCO classes.
 ## prep_dataset_2_&_train

-This script adjust the COCO `train` and `val` filtered annotations dataset to adjust the default classes number to the numbere of filtered classes.
+This script adjust the COCO `train` and `val` filtered annotations dataset to adjust the default classes number to the numbered of filtered classes.

 Final Dataset: https://drive.google.com/file/d/1OW9g67a5n__nufpveFrv_5Yck1HOLy3I/view?usp=sharing